brandur/sorg/content/drafts/graphql.md

 ## Explicitness and graceful enhancement (#explicitness)

-I mentioned above how fields in GraphQL must be requested explicitly and that there's no SQL-like glob operator to get everything.
+I mentioned above how fields in GraphQL must be requested explicitly and that there's no SQL-like glob operator (`SELECT *`) to get everything.
 This might be GraphQL's most interesting feature because it lends itself so well to API versioning and enhancement.

-In a REST API, an API provider must assume that for any given API resource, _every_ field is in use by every user because they have no insight at all into which ones consumers are actually using.
+In a REST API, an API provider must assume that for any given API resource, _every_ field is in use by every user because they have no insight at all into which ones they're actually using.
 Removing any field must be considered a breaking change and [an appropriate versioning system][versioning] will need to be installed to manage those changes.

 In GraphQL, every contract is explicit and observable.
-Provides can use something like a [canonical log line](/canonical-log-lines) to get perfect insight into the fields that are in use for every request, and use that information to make decisions around product development,
+Providers can use something like a [canonical log line](/canonical-log-lines) to get perfect insight into the fields that are in use for every request, and use that information to make decisions around product development,